zainsyed7/repo1/README.md

 Getting started with Git and Github.

-All the files and directory are here for testing out and practicing features related to Git.
+This repo is just for practicing Git.